roberttwomey/radio-play/README.md

 | 18:00 | ~ wrap ~ |

 # Tools and Resources
+- Discord for pre-work
+-
+- To familiarize yourself with GPT-3
   - Sign up for GPT-3 beta.
   - Work through these simple AI playground examples.
--

 Click on the links below to open the corresponding notebooks in google colab.
 You can only run one at a time.
 <!--